On the Picard number of divisors in Fano manifolds: Divisors with minimal Picard number

 For $i=1,2$ we have $\codim\N(Z_i,Y)\leq 1$, because $\zeta(Z_i)=Y'$ and hence $\zeta_*(\N(Z_i,Y))=\N(Y')$.
 This yields $Z_1^{\perp}=Z_2^{\perp}=\Delta_{\ph}^{\perp}= \N(Z_1,Y)=\N(Z_2,Y)$ (see Remark \ref{elem}).
 The three divisors $\Delta_{\ph},Z_1,Z_2$ are numerically proportional, nef, and cut a facet of $\NE(Y)$, whose contraction $\beta\colon Y\to\pr^1$ sends $\Delta_{\ph},Z_1,Z_2$ to points (see \cite[Lemma~2.6]{fanos}).
 Even if a priori we do not know whether every curve contracted by $\beta$ has positive anticanonical degree, the general fiber of $\beta$ does not meet $W$, therefore it is a Fano manifold.
 Moreover $\NE(\beta)$ is generated by finitely many classes of rational curves (see \cite[Lemma~2.6]{fanos}).
 Thus the same proof as \cite[Lemma~4.9]{31} yields that $Y\cong\pr^1\times Y'$, and $\Delta_{\ph}=\{pts\}\times Y'$.

 In particular $\Delta_{\ph}$ is smooth, hence $W=\emptyset$ and $Y$ is Fano.
 Because $Y\cong\pr^1\times Y'$, $Y'$ is Fano too, so that each connected component of $\Delta_{\ph}$ is simply connected.
 However this is impossible, because by a standard construction the conic bundle $\ph$ defines a double cover of every irreducible component of $\Delta_{\ph}$, obtained by considering the components of the fibers in the appropriate Hilbert scheme of lines, see \cite[\S1.5]{beauville} and \cite[\S1.17]{sarkisov}.
 Since $\ph$ is an elementary contraction, this double cover is non-trivial; on the other hand it is also \'etale, because every fiber of $\ph$ is reduced, and we have a contradiction. \end{parg2} \begin{parg2} Since $\ph\colon X_2\to Y$ is smooth, every fiber of the conic bundle $\psi\colon X\to Y$ is reduced.
 Then \cite[Proposition 4.3]{wisn} shows that $Y$ and $Y'$ are Fano.
 Finally $c_{Y'}\leq 3$ by the following Remark, which concludes the proof of Proposition \ref{secondameta}. \end{parg2} \end{proof} \begin{remark2} Let $X$ be a Fano manifold, $\ph\colon X\to Y$ a surjective morphism, and $D\subset X$ a prime divisor.
-We have $\N(\ph(D),Y)=\ph_*(\N(D,X))$, hence: \begin{enumerate}[$\bullet$] \item $\codim\N(D,X)\geq\codim\N(\ph(D),Y)$; \item if $\ph(D)=\{pt\}$, then $\codim\N(D,X)\geq\rho_Y$; \item if $\ph(D)$ is a curve, then $\codim\N(D,X)\geq\rho_Y-1$. \end{enumerate} In particular, if $Y$ is a Fano manifold, then $c_Y\leq c_X$. \end{remark2}
+We have $\N(\ph(D),Y)=\ph_*(\N(D,X))$, hence $\codim\N(D,X)\geq\codim\N(\ph(D),Y)$.
+In particular, if $Y$ is a Fano manifold, then $c_Y\leq c_X$. \end{remark2}